notbenohene/Reading-Notes/201-Notes/Class-04.md

 - As the article states, "two heads are better than one."

     - Engaged collaboration - collaboration leads to learning.
 Learning leads to mastery.
+Big brain.

     - Social skills - advice provided to me by individuals who have been in the tech field for a few years: be a decent coder, but be an even better people person.
 The tech field still has a negative stigma that portrays tech companies as glass boxes littered with anti-social weirdos.
-One must be the coworker that they their self would want to havee.
+One must be the coworker that they would want to have.

 __________